lneely/acme-denote/README.md

 ```

 Middle-click `Put` to write all metadata changes.
 This will rename files and, when possible, update front matter.

+## Sync

+Sometimes it's necessary to update the Denote metadata from the filesystem.
+Middle-click `Sync` to do this.

 ## File Format